 2016- The Voices for Victims Award from the Indiana Attorney General

-2017- Nominated to the Survivor Council of Kentucky
+2017- Nominated to the Survivor Council of Kentucky board of directors our founder

 John F. Leenerts